 About

 Her series “The Quiet World of Aging” has been given national attention and has included three solo shows and has been in many group exhibitions, publications, and books.
-It was a finalist in Photolucinda’s Critical Mass in 2019 and Editor’s pick in both Lensculture’s Portrait awards and Emerging Talent award.
-Most recently, it was selected to be part of the 9th Edition of Photoville’s The Fence.
+It was a finalist in Photolucinda’s Critical Mass in 2019 Top 200 and Editor’s pick in both Lensculture’s Portrait awards and Emerging Talent award andt was selected to be part of the 9th Edition of Photoville’s The Fence.
+A segment of the women within “The Quiet World of Aging” was given an honorable mention in the 22nd Annual Julia Margaret Cameron Awards.

 Her documentary series “Inside the Walls: An Intimate Look at our Elderly during Covid-19” also gained national attention and has had 2 solo shows and has been in multiple group exhibitions.
 It has won many awards including 1st place in the portrait series of the 16th Annual Julia Margaret Camera Awards.
-The series was a finalist in Photolucinda’s Critical Mass 2021, the Lucie Foundation’s “The Portrait Project”, as well as with Photoworksand the Photographer’s Eye.
+The series was a finalist in Photolucinda’s Critical Mass 2021 Top 200, the Lucie Foundation’s “The Portrait Project”, as well as with Photoworksand the Photographer’s Eye.
 She was short listed for the Siena Awards.

 Reyes was invited to discuss both of her projects - a Zoom talk via Freedom Public Library and for a documentary photography class for students at George Washington University’s Cordovan School of Art and Design.